jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 * Retrieve the `max-active-beans` attribute value of the `infinispan-bean-management` resource of the `distributable-ejb` subsystem
 * `max-active-beans` attribute description: the maximum number active beans to retain in memory at a time, after which the least recently used will passivate
 * operation: `/subsystem=distributable-ejb/infinispan-bean-management=<infinispan-bean-management name>:read-attribute(name=max-active-beans)`

+## syntax of the operation to get the `resource-adapters` subsystem
+* Retrieve the `resource-adapters` subsystem attributes
+* `resource-adapters` subsystem description: configuration of the resource adapters subsystem.
+* operation: `/subsystem=resource-adapters:read-resource()`

 ## syntax of the operation to get the `report-directory` attribute of the `resource-adapters` subsystem
 * Retrieve the `report-directory` attribute value of the `resource-adapters` subsystem